We address issues through art and social expressionism that provide voices to our community concerns.

 Circle of Voices, Inc. provides opportunities to foster a collaborative and supportive environment where Womyn artists and friends of the community have the opportunity to increase their appreciation of the arts through performances, seminars and workshops given by Womyn of African Descent and Womyn of Color.
 We utilize art as an expression for our community concerns including cancer awareness, HIV/AIDS and STI prevention, our environments, and more.
 Performers affiliated with Circle of Voices, Inc. engage us into their artistic expressions to convey issues of significance that speak to the souls of our community at-large.

 Circle of Voices, Inc. is a non-profit Womyn of African Descent and Womyn of Color organization that produces multi-cultural events of an artistic nature as nourishment for the human spirit.
-We provide a creative arts environment where Womyn of all orientations can exchange information, her-stories, knowledge, and skills amongst each other, and our communities, through performances, workshops, music festivals, and seminars that express issues affecting our environments.
+We provide a creative arts environment where Womyn of all orientations can exchange information, her-stories, knowledge, and skills amongst each other, and our communities, through performances, workshops, ZOOM Meetings and seminars that express issues affecting our environments.

 KAZ MiTCHELL,- EXECUTIVE DIRECTOR

 Kaz Mitchell-Wimberly is an activist and journalist who is the proud recipient of the 2019 Gay City News Impact Awards, 2019 Ebony Pyramid of Washington, DC UnSung Award Recipient, and 2017 Callen–Lorde Community Health Center’s Health Awards for her commitment to LGBTQ Health.

 Mitchell-Wimberly served as the former Board Chair of the Callen-Lorde Community Health Center’s Community Advisory Board after volunteering at the organization for four years.
 She was Callen-Lorde’s first Patient Advocate to join them in speaking to New York State Legislature about the importance of funding clinical health providers.